IDAES/idaes-pse/docs/property_models/water.rst

 change will occur.
 The disadvantage of this choice of state variables is that for equations like heat transfer equations that are highly dependent on temperature, a model could be harder to solve near regions with phase change.
-Temperature is a non-smooth function with a zero derivative with respect to enthalpy in the two-phase region.
+Temperature is a non-smooth function with non-smoothness when transitioning from the single-phase to the two-phase region.
+Temperature also has a zero derivative with respect to enthalpy in the two-phase region, so near the two-phase region solving a constraint that specifies a specific temperature may not be possible.

 The variables for this form are ``flow_mol`` (mol/s), ``pressure`` (Pa), and ``enth_mol`` (J/mol).